baarbod/tofmodel/README.md

-This repository contains the modeling framework used for quantifying CSF flow velocity from fMRI Inflow Signals.
+This repository contains the modeling framework for quantifying cerebrospinal fluid (CSF) flow velocity from fMRI inflow signals.

+See the [v1.0 tag](https://github.com/baarbod/tofmodel/releases/tag/v1.0) for the version of the code used in:

+**Ashenagar et al., 2025**
-See tag v1.0 for the version of the code used in our paper: Ashenagar et al. 2025 Modeling dynamic inflow effects in fMRI to quantify cerebrospinal fluid flow.
-For using this framework, please use the latest version.
+*Modeling dynamic inflow effects in fMRI to quantify cerebrospinal fluid flow.*

+v1.0 is uploaded for reference to the exact methods used in the paper.
+However, please use the latest version for improved usability and broader compatibility.

-***Currently the code is being updated to facilitate usage of the pipeline and compatibility with other computing environments.
+> **Note:** The codebase is currently being updated to enhance the pipeline and ensure compatibility with other computing environments.
+An updated readme will be made to illustrate example usage and detailed features of this repository.